cpaelzer/cpaelzer.github.io/content/blogs/004-s390x-KVM-PXE-on-Ubuntu.md

 All of them usually seem odd to non System z people.
 So lets add PXE based install into KVM as something that looks more familiar.

-There is already a [s390x netboot image](http://ports.ubuntu.com/ubuntu-ports/dists/cosmic/main/installer-s390x/current/images/generic/) that can be used on [LPAR installations](https://wiki.ubuntu.com/S390X/Installation%20In%20LPAR).
+There is already a [s390x d-i image](http://ports.ubuntu.com/ubuntu-ports/dists/bionic/main/installer-s390x/current/images/generic/) that can be used on [LPAR installations](https://wiki.ubuntu.com/S390X/Installation%20In%20LPAR).
 And like the `ubuntu.ins` file there would tell the duo of [LPAR](https://en.wikipedia.org/wiki/Logical_partition) and